 - Funeral and burial costs

-Women who become pregnant while relying on Mirena IUD implants may lose a baby or have a child with significant medical needs as a result of a pre-term birth caused by a Mirena IUD.
+Women who become pregnant while relying on Mirena IUD implants may lose a baby or have a child with significant medical needs due to a pre-term birth caused by a Mirena IUD.
 In many cases, they can also seek damages in a product liability or wrongful death lawsuit.
 The loss of a child can cause significant emotional trauma and be accompanied by a slew of expenses, like medical bills to provide care prior to death.
-We recommend speaking with a Mirena IUD attorney to ensure that your damages are being properly evaluated.
+We recommend speaking with a Mirena IUD attorney to ensure that your damages are properly evaluated.

 Why Should I Choose Dolman Law Group to Represent Me in a Mirena IUD Crash Lawsuit?